zroe1/zephaniahdev.com/public/writing/handcrafting.md

 During my time at UChicago, multiple accomplished CS professors have expressed during lectures that trying to interpret neural networks is a dead end.
 One particularly dogmatic professor claimed that nobody really works on interpreting neural networks anymore.

 The latter claim is certainly not true!
-Not only is there a professor at UChicago that specializes in mechanistic interpretability, there is also an interpretability team at Anthropic, DeepMind, along with a number of other teams scattered across academia and industry who have racked up thousands of citations.
+Not only is there a professor at UChicago that specializes in mechanistic interpretability, there is also an interpretability team at Anthropic and DeepMind, along with a number of other teams scattered across academia and industry who have racked up thousands of citations.

-However, even some of the figures leading these efforts tend to be losing ambition.
+However, even some of the figures leading these efforts are losing ambition.
 The wide-eyed optimism that characterized earlier writing on mechanistic interpretability is turning into something more “pragmatic.”
 Neel Nanda, who leads the mechanistic interpretability team at Google Deepmind claims that the complete reverse engineering models as a research agenda is “basically doomed”:

 > I used to be very excited about ambitious reverse engineering, but I currently think that the dream of completely reverse engineering a model down to something human understandable seems basically doomed.
 My interpretation of the research so far is that models have some human understandable high-level structure that drives important actions, and a very long tail of increasingly niche and irrelevant heuristics and biases.